 The Dining Room Manager met us at our table and went over the significance of the Copper River Salmon and why they are so special and unique.
 When these salmon return to their birth place up the Copper River in Alaska, they have to swim the equivalent of running up steep hills.
 Copper River Salmon are much meatier and healthier than other types of salmon because of their strength from what they endure going upstream.
 She suggested we try the Copper River Salmon appetizer.
 My husband is not a big fan of raw fish, but the combo of the salmon with the spread, he actually enjoyed it.
 She also suggested the Willamette Valley Pinot Noir to accompany my salmon dish and I must say, she was absolutely right!

-Our awesome waitress was also very knowledgeable about the Copper River Salmon.
+Our awesome waitress was also very knowledgeable about the Copper River Salmon, even informing us about the Global Salmon Initiative.
 I tried the Grilled King Salmon dish with Huckleberry vinaigrette, Yakima Valley asparagus, garlic roasted baby Yukon Gold potatoes.
 Why is Huckleberry so amazing???
 It was perfect with the King Salmon, which she pointed out, was a bigger, flakier meat than the Sockeye Salmon.
 My husband tried the combo dish with both King and Sockeye.
 The fish was on point, full of incredible flavors and seasoned perfectly.
 Not to live in the fish shadow, but the roasted asparagus and each of our potato dishes were equally delicious and could have been meals by themselves!
 Both the manager and our waitress asked if we wanted some dessert, but we were too full and satisfied by then to try anything else (I have no shame, I ate my entire plate clean!).

 Go to any of the three Ivar’s locations to try Copper River Salmon for yourself!